gilianhonkoop/OpenSourceSensei/README.md

 This paper builds forth upon [SENSEI](https://arxiv.org/pdf/2503.01584).
 It covers a core challenge of Reinforcement Learning (RL), namely exploration.
 This is especially challenging when dealing with environments that have sparse or delayed rewards (Tang et al., 2017b; Hao et al., 2024).
 Using intrinsic motivation, agents can explore an environment without relying on external rewards.
 The recent RL framework SEmaNtically Sensible ExploratIon (SENSEI) incorporates this motivation by using vision-language models (VLMs) to provide semantic feedback (Sancaktar et al., 2024).
 This framework is comprised of three main parts.
 First, GPT-4 is used to annotate image pairs that show the agent interacting with its environment.
 Given the images and a prompt, the VLM can reflect its notion of 'interestingness', by stating which image is more interesting.
 As VLMs are trained on human data, it should theoretically reflect the human notion of interestingness.
 Second, the framework distills an intrinsic reward function from these annotations which can optimize exploration.
 Lastly, a Dreamer agent is used for task-free exploration of different environments.
 This exploration combines its world model with guidance from the distilled reward function to decidie its actions.
 The main focus of the research is to show that:

 - SENSEI can explore rich, semantically meaningful behaviors with few prerequisites.
-- SENSEI enables enable fast learning of downstream tasks through its learned world model .
+- SENSEI enables fast learning of downstream tasks through its learned world model.

-Maybe something about (from the OG paper)
+And to answer the following research questions:

 1. Does the distilled reward function Rψ from VLM anno- tations encourage interesting behavior?